 The most basic and longstanding type of collaboration for innovation is the strategic alliance.
-Strategic alliances are agreements between two (dyads) or more (triads, for example) independent firms, which temporarily combine resources and efforts to reach their strategic goals.
+Strategic alliances are agreements between two or more independent organizations, which temporarily combine resources and efforts to reach their strategic goals.

 Alliances made headlines in the 1970s and 1980s as multinationals in IT (IBM, Microsoft, Apple), semiconductors (Intel) and biotechnology (Roche, Genentech, Eli Lilly11) were experiencing the limitations of their own internal resources.
-As a result, they began tapping into externally available assets to increase competitiveness and reach evercomplex goals.
+As a result, they began tapping into externally available assets to increase competitiveness and reach their goals.

-The main reasons12 to engage in a strategic alliance, and through this ensure continuous innovation, included:
+The main reasons12 to engage in a strategic alliance were:

-- to compensate for in-house weaknesses or technological gaps; - · to establish new product lines and portfolios; - · to successfully enter new markets; - · to serve customers better; and - to reduce NPD (New Product Development) costs, risks, and time.
+- to compensate for in-house weaknesses or technological gaps; - to establish new product lines and portfolios; - to successfully enter new markets; - to serve customers better; - to reduce new product development costs, risks, and go-to-market time.

-In the strategic alliance era, collaboration meant creating formal, all encompassing, legal arrangements that allowed firms to cast a strong influence on their partners.
+In the strategic alliance era, collaboration meant creating formal, all encompassing legal arrangements that allowed firms to cast a strong influence on their partners.
 Technology swapping, joint projects, and equity stakes were all used to have a greater say in a partners' innovation projects.
 And to cash in on the profits, of course.

-While formal control was largely the norm, the advantages of collaboration and looser coordination began to show.
+While formal control was largely the norm, the advantages of more loose collaboration to show.
 In other words, collaboration moved forward.